 Device Manager

-There are two methods to access Device Manager.
-The first is to merely right-click on the This PC icon on your desktop and choose “Properties“, then click “Device Manager” on the upper-left side of the screen.
+There are two approaches to access Device Manager.
+The first is to merely right-click on the This PC icon on your desktop and select “Properties“, then click “Device Manager” on the upper-left side of the screen.

 The other way is to enter the Control Panel and type in “Device Manager”.
-Both methods are pretty simple.
+Both methods are relatively straightforward.

-Once you have opened the Device Manager, look for the ‘Display adapters‘ choice in the tree.
+Once you have opened the Device Manager, look for the ‘Display adapters‘ option in the hierarchical list.

 Task Manager

-This is probably the easiest way to check what GPU you have.
+This is probably the simplest way to check what GPU you have.
 As a bonus, you’ll be able to see how much stress it is currently under.

 To access the Task Manager, right-click the taskbar and select the “Task Manager” option.
-Once it opens, click the “Performance” tab, look at the column on the left, find the “GPU” option, and select it.
+Once it opens, click the “Performance” tab, look at the vertical column on the left, find the “GPU” option, and choose it.

 In the upper-right corner of that window, you will see the manufacturer and model of your GPU.